-Are you having a hard time deciding between Safelite and Glass America when it comes to replacing your car’s windshield?
+Do you have a hard time deciding between Safelite and Glass America when it comes to replacing your car’s windshield?

 Both companies are popular in the United States and have good reviews, but how do they differ in terms of service offerings?

-The main difference between Glass America and Safelite is that Glass America solely uses OEM windshield glass, whereas Safelite uses both OEM and OEE glass depending on customer preference.
-Further, the companies have different nationwide coverage, mobile service terms, warranty terms, and prices overall.
+The main differences between Glass America and Safelite are that these companies have different nationwide coverage, mobile service terms, warranty terms, and prices overall.

 Keep reading if you want to learn more about what distinguishes these two windshield repair businesses from one another.